MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 Visual C++ supports Intel's AVX-512, including the Vector Length instructions that bring new functions in AVX-512 to 128- and 256-bit wide registers.

 The [/Zc:noexceptTypes-](build/reference/zc-noexcepttypes.md) option can be used to revert to the C++14 version of `noexcept` while using C++17 mode in general.
 This enables you to update your source code to conform to C++17 without having to rewrite all your `throw()` code at the same time.
 For more information, see [Dynamic exception specification removal and noexcept](cpp-conformance-improvements-2017.md#noexcept_removal).

+**Visual Studio 2017 version 15.7**:

+New compiler switch [/Qspectre ](build/reference/qspectre.md) to help mitigate against speculative execution side-channel attacks.
+See [Spectre mitigations in MSVC](https://blogs.msdn.microsoft.com/vcblog/2018/01/15/spectre-mitigations-in-msvc/) for more information.

+New diagnostic warning for Spectre migitation.
+See [Spectre diagnostic in Visual Studio 2017 Version 15.7 Preview 4](https://blogs.msdn.microsoft.com/vcblog/2018/04/20/spectre-diagnostic-in-visual-studio-2017-version-15-7-preview-4/) for more information.

+A new value for /Zc, **/Zc:__cplusplus**, enables correct reporting of the C++ standard support.
+For example, when the switch is set and the compiler is in /std:c++17 mode the value expands to **201703L**.
+See [MSVC now correctly reports __cplusplus](https://blogs.msdn.microsoft.com/vcblog/2018/04/09/msvc-now-correctly-reports-__cplusplus/) for more information.

 ## C++ Standard Library improvements